We encourage prospective students to carefully read our FAQ, as most admissions questions are answered below.

 PhD in Community and Regional Planning: 3

-The accredited professional degree programs offered by the School of Architecture are the Bachelor of Architecture (BArch), the first-professional Master of Architecture (M Arch), and the first-professional Master of Landscape Architecture (MLA I).
+The accredited professional degree programs offered by the School of Architecture are the Bachelor of Architecture (BArch), the first-professional Master of Architecture (M Arch), the first-professional Master of Interior Design (MID I), and the first-professional Master of Landscape Architecture (MLA I).
 Please note that professional degrees from foreign countries must be individually evaluated by the National Council of Architectural Registration Boards (NCARB) to pursue licensure in the United States.

 Yes, our M Arch degree program is open to students without any background in Architecture.